 Persons who do not meet the criteria for adults under the law (adults are defined as over the age of 18 years or an emancipated minor) are restricted from campus or any facility used by the college unless they are:

-The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in all facilities, grounds, events or activities directly or indirectly under the control of Lower Columbia College shall not be tolerated and, pursuant to this policy, shall be prohibited.
-Lower Columbia College will comply with the Federal Drug-Free Workplace Act of 1988, Drug-Free Schools and Communities Act of 1989, U.S. Department of Transportation regulations implementing the Federal Omnibus Transportation Employee Testing Act of 1991.
+Lower Columbia College intends to provide an alcohol and drug-free work environment.
+Each employee is expected to report to work in an appropriate mental and physical condition to perform their assigned duties safely and efficiently in the interests of their fellow employees, students and themselves, and shall refrain from reporting to work under the influence of a controlled substance.
+The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in all facilities, grounds, events or activities directly or indirectly under the control of Lower Columbia College, or while conducting college business, shall not be tolerated and, pursuant to this policy, shall be prohibited.
+Lower Columbia College will comply with the Federal Drug-Free Workplace Act, Drug-Free Schools and Communities Act , U.S. Department of Transportation regulations implementing the Federal Omnibus Transportation Employee Testing Act of 1991, along with other applicable federal, state and local laws and regulations, including but not limited to the enforcement of state underage drinking laws.
+Marijuana use is illegal under federal law and permitting its use at Lower Columbia College would violate the Drug-Free Schools and Communities Act.
+If LCC fails to comply with that act, it could become ineligible for federal funding and financial aid programs for its students.
 Employees or students engaging in prohibited activities shall be subject to disciplinary action, pursuant to applicable rules, regulations and employment contracts, which may result in suspension or termination.

 Lower Columbia College takes photographs and videos on campus throughout the year.
 These images often include students, employees and guests in classrooms, computer labs, athletic events, and other campus activities.
 Lower Columbia College reserves the right to use these photographs and videos as part of its publicity and marketing efforts.
 Those who attend, visit or work at Lower Columbia College do so with the understanding that these photographs and videos might include them and might be used in college publications, newspapers, and other media for publicity purposes.